Misery (film): Home media

 Nelson Entertainment and its parent company, New Line Home Video, first released Misery on VHS on July 11, 1991, and New Line re-released it in 1992, after Nelson went bankrupt.
-The film was later re-released on VHS again by PolyGram Video and on DVD on December 22, 1998, by MGM Home Entertainment.
+The film was later re-released on VHS by PolyGram Video and on DVD by MGM Home Entertainment on December 22, 1998.
 A 25th anniversary edition DVD and Blu-ray was released on September 8, 2015, by 20th Century Fox Home Entertainment and MGM Home Entertainment.
 Currently, Warner Bros.
 Home Entertainment (Castle Rock Entertainment's sister company) re-issued home video rights under the license from MGM.
 The Shout!
 Factory released a collector's edition Blu-ray under their Scream Factory label on November 28, 2017.
 A 4K Ultra HD Blu-ray was released through Kino Lorber on October 12, 2021.